Cambridge-MT 'Flash Feedback' Sessions

 – Jon Crocombe

-The pricing for a one-hour Flash Feedback session is £55 (plus 19% VAT) per hour.
-You are welcome to record the Zoom session and Audiomovers audio feed for your own private use, but Mike can also provide a video recording of his feedback (with high-resolution audio) for an additional £30 (plus 19% VAT) per session.
+The pricing for a one-hour Flash Feedback session is £95 (plus 19% VAT) per hour.
+For a high-res local video/audio recording of the session there is an additional £30 (plus 19% VAT) fee per session.
 Payments can be made via Paypal or UK/European bank transfer.

 ZOOM FOR VIDEO-CONFERENCING: Normally I prefer to video-conference via Zoom, through my own commercial account, and will provide an access link to that once we’ve agree a session time.
 Once you’re in the session I should be able to share my DAW screen with you, and also feed the DAW’s audio to you in stereo at around 192kbps MP3 resolution (in addition to the audio from my own voiceover mic).
 I would recommend using the Zoom app on a computer if you can, as some mobile devices may restrict the audio or video bandwidth.
 In order to avoid distracting acoustic feedback through the Zoom system, please either listen on headphones or else be careful to mute your microphone whenever you’re not speaking.

 RECORDING THE SESSION: You are welcome to record any of the video and audio feeds from the session, although only for personal (ie. non-public) use.
-As we all know, real-world internet streaming of any kind can occasionally drop out or suffer audio/video sync problems, so if that’s a concern for you I can also record my own clean video and audio from the session locally (ie. before I transmit it to you via Zoom/Audiomovers) as a high-quality H264 MP4 video file with embedded 24-bit PCM audio.
+This can be done within Zoom itself, so just let me know if you want to do that and I we can set that going at the start of the session.
+As we all know, real-world internet streaming of any kind can occasionally drop out or suffer audio/video sync problems, so if that’s a concern for you, I can also record my own clean video and audio from the session locally (ie. before I transmit it to you via Zoom/Audiomovers) as a high-quality H264 MP4 video file with embedded 24-bit PCM audio.
 This will, however, incur an extra charge, as detailed above.
 Please let me know at the start of the session if you’d like me to record my audio and video locally in this way.